lkugler/DART-WRF/docs/source/custom_scripts.rst

 Adding and modifying scripts
 ============================

-Workflow methods are defined in `dartwrf/workflows.py`.
+Workflow methods are defined in the :class:`dartwrf.WorkFlows` class (`dartwrf/workflows.py`).
-A workflow method is for example :meth:`dartwrf.workflows.assimilate`, which can be run like this
+A workflow method is for example :meth:`dartwrf.WorkFlows.assimilate`, which can be run like this

 .. code-block:: python
     from dartwrf.workflows import WorkFlows